 MP for Glasgow East

 John Grady is the Labour (Co-op) MP for Glasgow East, elected in July 2024.
-He serves on the Treasury Committee and sits on two Bills committees—the Controlled Drugs (Procedure for Specification) Bill and the Space Industry (Indemnities) Bill—and has previously appeared on several committees since entering Parliament.
+He serves on the Treasury Committee and sits on committees for the Space Industry (Indemnities) Bill and the Controlled Drugs (Procedure for Specification) Bill, established in 2025.
+He has previously served on several parliamentary committees, including the Public Administration and Constitutional Affairs Committee, and on committees related to the Pension Schemes Bill, Planning and Infrastructure Bill, and Bank Resolution (Recapitalisation) Bill [HL].

-Has five declared financial interests, including ad hoc payments from employment, other earnings, miscellaneous interests, and visits outside the UK.
+The MP has five declared financial interests, including ad hoc payments related to employment, other employment earnings, miscellaneous interests, and visits outside the UK.

 Generated 21 February 2026